NCuongLinh/Bookshop-Website/README.md

-# Bookshop Website with ASP.NET Core
+# Bookshop Website with ASP.NET Core [UNDER WORKING]

 This project is a web application for a bookshop built using ASP.NET Core, designed to provide users with an intuitive and efficient way to browse, search, and purchase books online.
 The application leverages LocalDB for database management and is developed using Visual Studio.